seabbs/epinowcast-fixed-reporting-example/README.md

 > You may see warning messages from early in the sampling process.
 These
 > are due to trying to fit the model to days with zero reports despite
 > the fact that we have hardcoded the reporting day effects to be zero.
-> These warnings will be removed once we implement the ability to skip
+> These warnings will be mitigated once we implement the ability to skip
 > days with zero reports.

 ## Visualizations